 Ferrero-Waldner became Under-Secretary of State for Franz Vranitzky and then Viktor Klima, both of whom were Social Democrats.
 She held this position between 1995 and 2000, when she became Minister for Foreign Affairs under Wolfgang Schssel.

 In 2004, Ferrero-Waldner became the Austrian Peoples Partys presidential candidate.
 Although she lost the election, it was by a small margin and later in the same year she went on to become Austrias European Commissioner for External Relations and European Neighbourhood Policy, which she remained until 2009, when she became the European Commissioner for Trade and European Neighbourhood Policy.

-Her most recent positions include being made a president of the European Union, Latin America and the Caribbean Foundatin (EULAC) and a chairman of the Euroamrica Foundation, both in 2011.
+Her most recent positions include being made a president of the European Union, Latin America and the Caribbean Foundation (EULAC) and a chairman of the Euroamerica Foundation, both in 2011.

 As a diplomat, Benita was instrumental in a high profile case involving the release of six prisoners who were being held by Lybia.
 The Palestinian doctor and five Bulgarian nurses were accused of deliberately infecting children in their care with HIV, something that they had consistently denied.
 The controversial case had attracted worldwide interest, with experts stating that the mass infection was probably due to other causes and information eventually emerging that the suspects had been tortured into confessing to the crimes.
 They had been imprisoned for eight years and Ferrero-Waldner had visited them regularly, eventually helping to enable their release to Bulgaria in July 2007.